SIF-framework/SIF-tools/README.txt

-ExcelSelect             For selection of rows and/or sheets in Excel file(s) GENcreate               For creating GEN-files for specified extent coordinates GENselect               For selection of features in GEN-files based and modification of column values GENsplit                For splitting GEN-features on column values or IPF-points (for lines) GeoTOPscale             For adapting kv-values based on (MODFLOW 6) calculated flow through GeoTOP-layers HydroMonitorIPFconvert  For converting HydroMonitor Excel-files to IPF-files IDFbnd                  For correcting boundary- condition around selected IDF-cells IDFexp                  For evaluating multiple (nested) IDF-expressions on IDF-files IDFGENconvert           For IDF-GEN (convex hull) or GEN-IDF (polygons/lines) conversion IDFinfo                 For retrieving info about IDF-file (e.g. extent, cellsize, nr of values) IDFmath                 For simple math operations on IDF-files (use IDFexp if complex) IDFresample             For resampling values in IDF-file with nearest neighbor method or IDW IDFselect               For selection of cells in IDF-files IDFvoxel                For manipulation of voxel IDF-files or creation from GeoTOP CSV-files IMFcreate               For creating iMOD IMF-files with specified iMOD-files, legends, etc. iMODclip                For clipping iMOD-files (IDF/ASC/IPF) to specified extent iMODdel                 For selective deletion of iMOD-files (IDF/IPF/GEN) (e.g. empty files) iMODmetadata            For adding or merging metadata to iMOD .MET-files iMODstats               For creating Excelfile with statistics of IDF-file(s) iMODValidator           For checking iMOD-models (RUN-file) for some known modelissues IPFcolidx               For retrieving a column number for specified column name in an IPF-file IPFmerge                For merging rows from different IPF-files with equal columns IPFreorder              For reordering columns from IPF-file(s) with simple column expressions IPFsample               For sampling values from IDF-files at points from specified IPF-files IPFselect               For selection and modification of points/rows in IPF-files IPFsplit                For splitting IPF-files based on column values ISGinfo                 For retrieving information (extent or number of segments) from an ISG-file LayerManager            For checking REGIS/iMOD-layermodel for inconsistencies or kD/c-calculation NumberRounder           For rounding numeric values in textfiles
+ExcelSelect             For selection of rows and/or sheets in Excel file(s) GENcreate               For creating GEN-files for specified extent coordinates GENselect               For selection of features in GEN-files based and modification of column values GENSHPconvert           For converting GEN-files to shapefiles or vice versa GENsplit                For splitting GEN-features on column values or IPF-points (for lines) GeoTOPscale             For adapting kv-values based on (MODFLOW 6) calculated flow through GeoTOP-layers HFBmanager              For manipulating or retrieving info (e.g. resistance) about GEN-files for HFB-package HydroMonitorIPFconvert  For converting HydroMonitor Excel-files to IPF-files IDFbnd                  For correcting boundary- condition around selected IDF-cells IDFexp                  For evaluating multiple (nested) IDF-expressions on IDF-files IDFGENconvert           For IDF-GEN (convex hull) or GEN-IDF (polygons/lines) conversion IDFinfo                 For retrieving info about IDF-file (e.g. extent, cellsize, nr of values) IDFmath                 For simple math operations on IDF-files (use IDFexp if complex) IDFmerge                For (groupwise) aggregation of IDF-files IDFresample             For resampling values in IDF-file with nearest neighbor method or IDW IDFselect               For selection of cells in IDF-files IDFvoxel                For manipulation of voxel IDF-files or creation from GeoTOP CSV-files IFFselect               For selecting IFF-pathlines in relation to specified volume IFFSHPconvert           For converting IFF-files to shapefiles IMFcreate               For creating iMOD IMF-files with specified iMOD-files, legends, etc. iMODclip                For clipping iMOD-files (IDF/ASC/IPF) to specified extent iMODdel                 For selective deletion of iMOD-files (IDF/IPF/GEN) (e.g. empty files) iMODmetadata            For adding or merging metadata to iMOD .MET-files iMODstats               For creating Excelfile with statistics of IDF-file(s) iMODValidator           For checking iMOD-models (RUN-file) for some known modelissues iMODWBalFormat          For formatting CSV-output of iMOD-batchfunction WBALANCE IPFcolidx               For retrieving a column number for specified column name in an IPF-file IPFGENconvert           For converting IPF- to GEN-files or vice versa IPFmerge                For merging rows from different IPF-files with equal columns IPFplot                 For plotting IPF-files IPFreorder              For reordering columns from IPF-file(s) with simple column expressions IPFsample               For sampling values from IDF-files at points from specified IPF-files IPFselect               For selection and modification of points/rows in IPF-files IPFSHPconvert           For converting IPF-file(s) to shapefile(s) or vice versa IPFsplit                For splitting IPF-files based on column values ISDcreate               For creating ISD-files from IPF- or GEN-files ISGinfo                 For retrieving information (extent or number of segments) from an ISG-file LayerManager            For checking REGIS/iMOD-layermodel for inconsistencies or kD/c-calculation NumberRounder           For rounding numeric values in textfiles